adrianw-eecs/Self_Driving_Car_Simulator/README.md

 16. **model-V1.14** - Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function ReLU and loss function changed to mean_squared_error.
 This model also used dropout of 50% after each layer of the network.
 In addition, I added Maxpooling layers after the 3rd convolution and just before the convolution outputs are feed into the network.

 Model-V1.14 the training stats of this model looked very similar to many of the previous successful models I trained.
 This was very promising, however when I saw the size of the file, I was a little concerned since the model size was about half the size of the previous models.
-Upon testing the model, I was pleasantly surprised it was easily able to complete the track and controlled the car in a steady manor.
+Upon testing the model, I was pleasantly surprised it was easily able to complete the track and controlled the car in a steady manner.

 17. **Hyperparameter Optimization** Created 64 different models to test different parameters.
 The different parameters I checked for were number convolutional layers, convolutional layer size, convolutional window size, number of dense neural network layers, size of the dense neural network.